MattiaSalnitri/DaaSinFogComputing/README.md

       - username = root
       - password = helloworld
       - database = db
-   2. if the database is not empy, drop it
+   2. if the database is not empty, drop it.
    3. import the database contained in [this file](https://github.com/MattiaSalnitri/DaaSinFogComputing/blob/main/Test%20source/Resources/db.sql.gz)